PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-12 06:20:15
+Last updated: 2024-04-12 06:20:52
-Random Quote: Knowledge is power, power is status and status means popular. - Eric Effiong
+Random Quote: The only thing The Umbrella Academy knows about love is how to screw it up. - Klaus Hargreeves